 Meetings of the board of education are business meetings for the purpose of setting district policy and governance standards.
 The board values the benefit of multiple perspectives in the decision-making process and welcomes public comment to help inform and share perspectives.
 To comply with state laws, make efficient use of meeting time and ensure a fair experience for all individuals who wish to offer a comment, the opportunity to share public comment is provided in the following ways:

-Each individual is provided an opportunity to speak for a single period of no more than two-minutes on each agenda item/topic.
+- Each individual is provided an opportunity to speak for a single period of no more than two-minutes on each agenda item/topic.
 An individual may not speak twice on the same agenda item/topic.
-If an item is before the board for discussion, an individual who has met the two minute limit or who wishes to add additional comment may provide comments in a written format for later consideration by board members.
-Written comments can be given to staff accepting speaker cards during in-person meetings or submitted using the online form posted prior to each meeting at https://www.sanjuan.edu/boardmeeting.
+If an item is before the board for discussion, an individual who has met the two minute limit or who wishes to add additional comments may provide comments in a written format for later consideration by board members.
+Written comments can be given to staff accepting speaker cards during in-person meetings or be sent via email to firstname.lastname@example.org.

 Board members and the meeting process must comply with state laws including provisions of California's Ralph M. Brown Act.
 To ensure compliance, board members are not allowed to respond to comments or questions about topics that are not on the meeting agenda.
 They can ask that the superintendent have staff follow-up with an individual in these situations.

 It's also important to note that the board is a policy setting body.
 Specific questions about a situation, how to access a service or resolve an issue can best be addressed by staff.
 Consider contacting your school principal or the district's community relations office for assistance.